-The Knapp idea of crop rotation was never able to stop the pesky boll weevil, but Dr. Knapp did something that has placed his name among the immortalshe organized what has since become the 4-H Clubs which now dot rural sections of the nation with approximately a million members.
+The Knapp idea of crop rotation was never able to stop the pesky boll weevil, but Dr. Knapp did something that has placed his name among the immortals he organized what has since become the 4-H Clubs which now dot rural sections of the nation with approximately a million members.

-Remember Columbus never found the short route to India he was seekingbut discovered a New World of much greater importance.
+Remember Columbus never found the short route to India he was seeking but discovered a New World of much greater importance.

-You may have read about a school teacher in a city school up North having a cow brought to the school for the nature class because none of the boys and girls in her class had ever seen a real live cow.
+You may have read about a school teacher in a city school up North having a cow brought to the school for the nature class because none of the boys and girls in her class had ever scen a real first got to ketch the rabbit and ketchin' him ain't no where to gettin' Old Jim Crow in the pot.
+Uncle Remus said Old Brer Rabbit had more sense than all the rest of the creatures - but Old Sis Crow's got 'em all beat .